Barracuda10/GTANoRandoms/README.md

       <img src="https://github.com/Barracuda10/others/blob/master/MatchmakingSwitch/administrator.png"><br>
     </details>
   </li>
-  <li>If using Mode 2, did correct steps but randoms still join while MatchingSwitch is ON, <br>please click Options->Edit Hosts File, it will pop up a text file, Then check codes in that text file look exactly same to the following codes in picture showed.<br>
+  <li>If using Mode 2, did correct steps but randoms still join while MatchingSwitch is ON, please do this:<br>click Options->Edit Hosts File, it will pop up a text file, Then check codes in that text file look exactly same to the following codes in picture showed.<br>
     <details>
       <summary>See that picture and how to fix it</summary>
       <br>